We aim to publish all main Census 2021 data on the population of England and Wales within two years of the census.

 Short-term resident population data

 The short-term resident population includes those who were not born in the UK and who intended to stay in the UK for less than 12 months, as of March 2021.
-Following user feedback, we have moved the release of this alternative population into phase two.
+Following user feedback, we moved the release of this alternative population into phase two.

 Phase 3: from Summer 2023